 Dr Goroncy’s research interests are focused in the areas of theological anthropology, theology and the arts, theological ethics, public theology, Reformed traditions, death, P.T.
 Forsyth, and the doctrines of God and creation.
 He has most recently contributed ‘Barth on Sanctification’ in The Wiley Blackwell Companion to Karl Barth, edited by George Hunsinger and Keith L. Johnson (Chichester, UK: Blackwell, 2020).

-Darrell’s ministry experience includes pastoral, denominational, and ecumenical roles prior to his employment since at the intersection of research, missiology, and theological education.
+Darrell’s ministry experience includes pastoral, denominational, and ecumenical roles.
+Through these roles he has built considerable experience at the intersection of research, missiology, and theological education.

 Associate Professor Jackson’s research interests are focused in the areas of missiology, migration and diaspora, ethnicity, identity, and nationalism, and Orthodox-Evangelical encounter.